CtrlK

 Specificity

-Names multiple concrete actions — 'advanced debugging techniques', 'investigating latency spikes', 'preparing evidence bundles for Exa support escalation' — matching the anchor for listing several specific actions.
+Lists multiple concrete actions: 'Apply advanced debugging techniques', 'investigating latency spikes', and 'preparing evidence bundles for Exa support escalation' — matching the score-3 anchor of multiple specific concrete actions rather than the score-2 'some actions' anchor.

 3 / 3